isomerpages/moe-zhonghuapri/_for-parent/MOE Sexuality Education Programme.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Parent%20Opt%20Out%20Form%202022%20Pri%20-downloadable.pdf)
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Parent%20Opt%20Out%20Form%202022%20Pri%20-downloadable.pdf) [Parent Opt Out Form 2022 Pri -downloadable.pdf ](/files/Parent%20Opt%20Out%20Form%202022%20Pri%20-downloadable.pdf)   The completed opt-out form is to be submitted by 11/02/2022.
 10. Parents can contact the school at +65 6283 5413 for discussion or to seek clarification about the school’s sexuality education programme.

 11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements